KorenEzri/Ticket-Manager-Project/README.md

 # Introduction

-This is a Ticket Manager built with React.js, nodejs and MongoDB.
+This is a Ticket Manager built with React.js, nodejs, GraphQL, Apollo and MongoDB.

 ## Usage